Mandatory Iraq: Independence

-On 3 October 1932, the Hashemite Kingdom of Iraq became an independent state.
+On 3 October 1932, the Kingdom of Iraq became an independent state.
 Ruled by the Hashemites, it lasted until 1958.
 However, Britain retained its military bases in Iraq, and British influence after independence resulted in instability for the monarchy.
 Before the monarchy's collapse in 1958, a series of coups took place in 1936 and 1941.
 The latter was followed by a brief British occupation.

 Economy

-Nomadic bedouin tribes within Iraq, which had previously traded all throughout the Middle East, became confined to trading only within the borders of the Mandate itself.
-This decision by the colonial administration proved economically troubling and devastating for the bedouins.
+Nomadic Bedouin tribes within Iraq, which had traded all throughout the Middle East, became confined to trading within the borders of the mandate itself.
+That decision by the colonial administration proved economically troubling and devastating for the Bedouins.

 Oil concession

 Before the collapse of the Ottoman Empire, the British-controlled Turkish Petroleum Company (TPC) had held concessionary rights to the Mosul wilaya (province).
-Under the 1916 Sykes-Picot Agreement – an agreement in 1916 between Britain and France that delineated future control of the Middle East – the area would have fallen under French influence.
-In 1919, however, the French relinquished their claims to Mosul under the terms of the Long-Berenger Agreement.
-The 1919 agreement granted the French a 25 percent share in the TPC as compensation.
+Under the 1916 Sykes-Picot Agreement between Britain and France, which delineated future control of the Middle East, the area would have fallen under French influence.
+In 1919, however, the French relinquished their claims to Mosul under the terms of the San Remo Agreement, which granted the French a 25% share in the TPC as compensation.

 Beginning in 1923, British and Iraqi negotiators held acrimonious discussions over the new oil concession.
-The major obstacle was Iraq's insistence on a 20 percent equity participation in the company; this figure had been included in the original TPC concession to the Turks and had been agreed upon at Sanremo for the Iraqis.
+The major obstacle was Iraq's insistence on a 20% equity participation in the company; this figure had been included in the original TPC concession to the Turks and had been agreed upon at San Remo for the Iraqis.
 In the end, despite strong nationalist sentiments against the concession agreement, the Iraqi negotiators acquiesced to it.
-The League of Nations was soon to vote on the disposition of Mosul, and the Iraqis feared that, without British support, Iraq would lose the area to Turkey.
+The League of Nations was soon to vote on the disposition of Mosul, and the Iraqis feared that without British support, Iraq would lose the area to Turkey.
 In March 1925, an agreement was concluded that contained none of the Iraqi demands.
-The TPC, now renamed the Iraq Petroleum Company (IPC), was granted a full and complete concession for a period of seventy-five years.
+The TPC, now renamed the Iraq Petroleum Company (IPC), was granted a full and complete concession for a period of 75 years.

+Government

+Mandatory Iraq also had a centralised unitary system of government, with British maintenance and support.
+The constitution stated that Iraq would operate under a constitutional monarchy, along with a parliamentary system, but in reality, the King had more power than the Parliament.